xamarin/WebSharp/docs/tutorials/DOM/overview.md

 The Html Window provides very limited access to the window.
 Most of the time using the `BrowserWindow` objects of `Electron` will be more desirable.  `Electron` actually intercepts some of the functionality to provide their own implementation (See [BrowserWindowProxy](https://github.com/electron/electron/blob/master/docs/api/browser-window-proxy.md)) or throw an error as for `Prompt`.

-To obtain a reference to the HtmlWindow object use the following.
+To obtain a reference to the `HtmlWindow` object use the following.

 ```cs
     var win = await page.GetWindow();
 ```

-Let's briefly look at the information that can be obtained via the `HtmlWindow` object.
+Let's briefly look at the functionality of the `HtmlWindow` object.

 | Method | Description |
 | --- | --- |